shannonwoolis/thanet-beds/wp-content/plugins/post-to-google-my-business/readme.txt

 == Upgrade Notice ==

-= 3.0.0 =
+= 3.0.14 =
-* Important!
-You might need to re-authenticate your Google account in the plugin settings after this update!
+* If your GMB listings are within a "location group" in your Google My Business account, make sure the appropriate location(s) is/are still selected in your auto-post templates & Google settings after updating